lthms/soap.coffee-lthms/site/index.md

 # Hi 👋

-My name is Thomas Letan, and this is my little corner of the Internet.
+Welcome to my little corner of the Internet.

 You will find it dusty more often than not, but it’s been there for quite a while now, and its contents might be of interest for you.
-If that is the case, I’m thrilled.
+If that is the case, I’m thrilled!

 ## Latest Posts